Tips for Writing a Successful CV

 You all seemed to really enjoy our blog where we talked about how to write your CV for a job in Further Education, so we thought we would expand on that with this latest post.
 You might think of a CV as a really boring piece of paper that you simply haven’t got time to update.
 However, it is key that you prioritise updating your CV if you are looking for new job opportunities.
 Even if you aren’t looking to move jobs, keeping your CV and your CPD record up to date will save you time further on down the line.

 When it comes to writing your CV, there is no room for error.
 The job market is very competitive, so you need to stand out from the start.
+Don’t think that one size fits all.
+It is important that you tailor your CV to the specific job you are applying for.
 Let’s have a look through some tips on how to write a successful CV.

 Think about layout

 Every CV should follow a similar structure: name, contact information, professional experience, education & qualifications, and any relevant training or voluntary experience.
 It is important not to just create headed sections with all the details sat underneath in a long list.
 The person reading your CV will straight away be bored and yours will disappear to the bottom of the pile.
 When it comes to including information about your job roles, try and go into detail about the skills and knowledge you gained throughout these.

 A large part of the recruitment process is carried out using automation these days.
 Your CV will be scanned and filtered for specific keywords they are on the lookout for.
 If you are a newly qualified Assessor, for example, use language that is relevant to the role you are applying for.
 Including terms like ‘End-Point Assessment’ or ‘National Occupational Standards’ will make your CV stand out.
 Also adding keywords from the job description itself is always a good idea as this shows you have tried to align your skills and knowledge to the role you are applying for.